sdemanas/memorize/README.md

 # memorize
-Memorize is a fun learning app on ios
+Memorize is a fun learning app for ios